The BSAVA PgCerts are divided into two modules.

 - Veterinary surgeons who qualified in 2007 or later and who are based in the UK must have completed the RCVS Professional Development Phase (PDP) before they can enrol.

 Students are required to pay an annual enrolment fee for each of the first 3 years of their studies.
-In 2017, this fee is set at £3250 plus VAT.

 This fee covers:

 - Attendance at each of the taught courses run for the programme of study during the year

 - Access to all online activities and resources

 - Membership and support from RCVS knowledge

 - Academic and pastoral support

 - Discounted admission to BSAVA Congress and on BSAVA manuals

 If studies are extended, then the full enrolment fee is not payable in years 4 and 5.
 Students will be required to maintain their BSAVA membership, and to pay a fee each year for registration with Nottingham Trent University.

 The BSAVA Postgraduate Certificate in Small Animal Medicine and Postgraduate Certificate in Small Animal Surgery have been evaluated and approved by Veterinary Continuous Education in Europe.
 (VetCEE).